ngx-builders/ngx-bulma/README.md

 ## Images Credits

-This library would have beem incomplete without the support of Iryn Kasparova.
+This library would have been incomplete without the support of Iryn Kasparova.
 You can connect with her on [LinkedIn](https://www.linkedin.com/in/iryn-kasparova/)

 ## Contributors ✨